marinebioCASE/task2_2025/baselines/yolo/README.md

 ```

 ## Preprocess dataset
+To convert the dataset to the YOLO format, it needs to be pre-processed.
+The following steps will guide you through the creation of a YOLO-format dataset.

 First you will need to adjust the dataset_config.json parameters if desired.
 The options are to modify the spectrogram parameters: